-Child trafficking as the act of recruiting, transporting, transferring, harbouring or receiving children through the use of force coercion or deception for the purpose of exploiting them.
+In few rural areas in India, child marriages are practiced as a result of misplaced social beliefs and lack of understanding of gender equity.
+Girls are given away in marriage at a very young age depriving them of access of education, training and the right to taking control of their destinies.
+On the other hand, child trafficking which is the act of recruiting, transporting, transferring, harboring or receiving children through the use of force, coercion or deception for the purpose of exploiting them is also rampant.
 This concept is accepted internationally but it tends to place too much emphasis on movement.
 We see women trafficking as a form of modern-day slavery, where people profit from the control and exploitation of others.
 Every country is affected by trafficking, whether as a country of origin, transit or destination.
 It is a lucrative criminal industry, second only to drug trafficking, generating billions of dollars annually.
 A wide range of trafficking occurs in which this is not the case.
-Often, there are much more subtle forms of coercion or force within families and communities.
-Broadly speaking, there are two main types of child trafficking: sex trafficking and labor trafficking.
-The latter type includes things like domestic servitude, field laborer, child soldiers, factory laborer, bridal and reproductive slavery, and organ trade etc.
+Often, there are much more subtle forms of coercion or force within families and communities due their economic status.
+Parents of few girls give away their children for financial sustenance resulting in child trafficking and child marriages.